-I made two lids since I cook in the pot and pan at the same time and want to keep them both covered while cooking.
+Since I cook in the pot and fry pan lid at the same time and want to keep them both covered while cooking, I made pot lids out of aluminum pie pans.
 I also cut out two heat shields from pie pans to place under the stoves.

 Tip: Don’t use any non-food grade aluminum or tin such as roof flashing to make your lids since it would probably be galvanized.
 You don’t want acid rain in your chili!